reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 export const selectAllNotifications = (state: RootState) => state.notifications
 ```

-As with the other slices, import `notificationsReducer` into `store.ts` and add it to the `configureStore()` call.
+As with the other slices, we then import `notificationsReducer` into `store.ts` and add it to the `configureStore()` call.

 We've written an async thunk called `fetchNotifications`, which will retrieve a list of new notifications from the server.
 As part of that, we want to use the creation timestamp of the most recent notification as part of our request, so that the server knows it should only send back notifications that are actually new.

 We know that we will be getting back an array of notifications, so we can pass them as separate arguments to `state.push()`, and the array will add each item.
 We also want to make sure that they're sorted so that the most recent notification is first in the array, just in case the server were to send them out of order.
-(As a reminder, `array.sort()` always mutates the existing array - this is only safe because we're using `createSlice` and Immer inside.)
+(As a reminder, **`array.sort()` always mutates the existing array - this is only safe because we're using `createSlice` and Immer inside.**)

 ### Thunk Arguments